 When you first start out making your own clothes, working out exactly how to choose a sewing machine can be an exciting yet daunting task.
 It’s tempting to snap up the first machine you see on offer, but with a little advice and research first, you can shop smartly for the machine that fits your needs.

 Many of us start out wondering which machine is the right one for us and end up confused about which brands and models to start with.
 We’ve researched the best sewing machines for beginners to learn the ropes on for you below.
 We share our tips for how to choose a sewing machine and recommend some of the best starter sewing machines based on the types of sewing you might want to do early on, and as your experience develops.
+When you first start shopping for a machine, if you don’t have any sewing experience at all you really need a basic sewing machine that won’t break and offers you a few starter options but not a thousand different stitch options or feet that will end up overwhelming you.

 For example you might need to start out with basic stitches but if you’re interested in dressmaking, you’ll find it useful later to be able to play around with stitching on stretch fabrics.
 Or if you’re keen on making quilts, picking a machine which can fit universal quilting foots and be adjusted to sew larger items will make your life a lot easier when you’re grappling with a queen size quilt sandwich further down the line.